cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

         resources=['image1.jpg', 'image2.png'],
     )

-    # The returned task object is already up-to-date with its server counterpart
+    # The returned task object is already up-to-date with its server counterpart.
     # Now we can access task fields.
 The fields are read-only and can be optional.
-    # Let's check that we have 2 images in the task data
+    # Let's check that we have 2 images in the task data.
     assert task.size == 2

     # If an object is modified on the server, the local object is not updated automatically.